-R. Duties of the Director
+T. Duties of the Director

-The Director shall administer the policies, procedures, protocols, and plans adopted by the Board.
-Among duties and responsibilities of the Director are ensuring compliance with federal, state, and local laws; hiring personnel; directing, supervising and disciplining of all personnel; monthly and annual reports as required by the Board; and recommending such policy, procedure, protocols, and plans as will promote the efficiency and service of the Library.
-See Section 4.
-Relationships, C. Library Director: Duties and Responsibilities
+The Director shall be the public face of the library in all regards, and administer the policies, procedures, protocols, and plans adopted by the Board.
+Among duties and responsibilities of the Director are ensuring compliance with federal, state, and local laws; hiring; directing, supervising and disciplining of all personnel; monthly and annual reports as required by the Board; and recommending such policy, procedure, protocols, and plans as will promote the efficiency and service of the Library.

-S. Amendments
+U. Amendments

-Amendments to these Bylaws or any policy or procedure may be proposed at any Regular Meeting of the Board, sent to the Policy, Procedures, and Protocol Committee for analysis, and brought back to full Board to become effective if adopted.
+Amendments to these Bylaws or any policy, procedure, or protocols may be proposed at any Regular Meeting of the Board, sent to the Policy Committee for analysis, and brought back to a quorum of the Board to be implemented if adopted.

-T. Administrative Records
+V. Administrative Records

 Administrative records of the Library, including those available remotely, are the responsibility of the Director under the supervision of the Board and shall be kept in the Library or on Library-owned servers and drives and shall be available to the general public, according to applicable laws.
-These records include the monthly and annual reports of the Library, all financial reports, minutes of Board meetings, and actions and other items provided by the Board or Director.
+These records include the monthly and annual reports of the Library, Board meeting packets which include financial reports, minutes of the previous meeting, actions, and other items provided by the Board or Director.
 Staff personnel records are confidential and shall be kept in a secure location.
-Confidential records of the Board, including the Director's personnel records, concerning the Director, and executive session recordings shall be kept in the

-Library, and only Trustees shall have access to these records.
-Electronic records shall be transferred off personal devices and drives to a physical drive and stored at the Library in a secure location.
-Minutes of executive sessions shall be reviewed and released, if appropriate, in accordance with OMA.
+Confidential records of the Board, including the Director's personnel records, communications concerning the Director, and executive session recordings shall be kept in the Library, and only Trustees shall have access to these records.
+Minutes of executive sessions shall be reviewed annually and released, if appropriate, in accordance with OMA.

-U. Board Communication Policy
+W. Board Communication Policy